lauracrews/meltwater-advection-ice-freezeup/README.md

 ## Download data
 From the University of Washington ResearchWorks archive at http://hdl.handle.net/1773/47135, download
-* **Seaglider, underway CTD, Wave Glider, and USCGC *Healy* underway data** to the directory ~/meltwaterAdvection/data/
+* Seaglider, underway CTD, Wave Glider, and USCGC *Healy* underway data to the directory ~/meltwaterAdvection/data/
-* **PWP model results** used to make the heat budget should be unzipped into the directory ~/meltwaterAdvection/data/PWPresults/
+* PWP model results used to make the heat budget should be unzipped into the directory ~/meltwaterAdvection/data/PWPresults/

 Descriptions of these data are available in the [observational data documentation](https://github.com/lauracrews/meltwaterAdvection/blob/main/docs/dataDocumentation.md).
-The processing routines for the raw observational data are described in the [observational data processing documentation](https://github.com/lauracrews/meltwater-advection-ice-freezeup/blob/main/code/process_raw_observational_data/README.md). **It is not necessary to rerun this code - instead, the processed data should be downloaded from the archive at [UW ResearchWorks](http://hdl.handle.net/1773/47135).**
+The processing routines for the raw observational data and PWP model are described in the [observational data processing documentation](https://github.com/lauracrews/meltwater-advection-ice-freezeup/blob/main/code/process_raw_observational_data/README.md).

+**It is not necessary to rerun the observational data processing and PWP model code - instead, the processed data should be downloaded from the archive at [UW ResearchWorks](http://hdl.handle.net/1773/47135).**

 ##
 **Sea ice concentration** from AMSR2 will be downloaded from the University of Bremen [archive](https://seaice.uni-bremen.de/data/amsr2/asi_daygrid_swath/n3125/2018/)  by `batchAMSR2` within `run_meltwaterAdvection`  <br />